Village Aling The Way To Jiri To Everest Trekking

 Does the trek require technical climbing skills?

-Yes, sound skills of technical climbing are required.
-You will be walking through a high-altitude, rugged trail, which is quite harsh and difficult for beginners to cover.
+Yes, sound technical climbing skills are required.
+You will be walking along a high-altitude, rugged trail that is quite harsh and difficult for beginners to cover.

 Daily Trekking Details FAQs